If you are thinking about correcting your hair color with toner, you need the right developer volume for your goal.

 - 40 vol has 12% hydrogen peroxide

-The volume number shows strength.
-In this list, 10 volume is weaker, and 40 volume is stronger.
+The volume number shows the strength.
+In this list, 10 volume is the gentlest, while 40 volume is the strongest.

 So which developer should you use?
 It depends on the following: